openharmony/docs/en/device-dev/driver/driver-platform-hdmi-des.md

 ### Opening an HDMI Controller<a name="section5"></a>

-Before HDMI communication, call **HdmiOpen** to enable an HDMI controller.
+Before HDMI communication, call **HdmiOpen** to open an HDMI controller.

 ```c
 DevHandle HdmiOpen(int16_t number);